 What is the issue, problem, or challenge?

-Each year, hundreds of thousands of women and girls are trafficked across borders and within their own countries to be sexually exploited.
-Risk factors include women's poverty, lack of access to financial services and responsibility to contribute to household welfare.
-Many young women dream of building a better life and future for themselves and their families; through force, fraud, and coercion, traffickers exploit these vulnerabilities and ambitions in order to enslave and torture.
+Each year hundreds of thousands of young women are trafficked across borders and within their own countries .
+Risk factors include women's poverty, lack of access to financial services and responsibility to contribute to family and household welfare.
+Many young women dream of building a better life and future for themselves and their families.
+Through force, fraud, and coercion, traffickers exploit these women's vulnerabilities and ambitions in order to enslave, torture, and exploit.

 How will this project solve this problem?